Avalokiteśvara: Manifestations

+Avalokiteśvara has an extraordinarily large number of forms, emanations or manifestations, including wisdom goddesses (vidyās) directly associated with him in images and texts.

+Furthermore, at least two separate female Buddhist deities, Cundī and Tara also later came to be associated with Avalokiteśvara (and were even seen as manifestations of him).

+According to Śūraṅgama Sūtra, Avalokiteśvara Bodhisattva had achieved perfect mastery of Buddhist Dharma and hence can manifest countless forms with different numbers of heads, arms and eyes.

+Commonly seen forms

+Some of the more commonly mentioned forms include:

+Some other forms

 Thousand-armed Avalokiteśvara

 One prominent Buddhist story tells of Avalokiteśvara vowing never to rest until he had freed all sentient beings from saṃsāra.
 Despite strenuous effort, he realizes that many unhappy beings were yet to be saved.
 After struggling to comprehend the needs of so many, his head splits into eleven pieces.
 Amitābha, seeing his plight, gives him eleven heads with which to hear the cries of the suffering.
 Upon hearing these cries and comprehending them, Avalokiteśvara tries to reach out to all those who needed aid, but found that his two arms shattered into pieces.
 Once more, Amitābha comes to his aid and invests him with a thousand arms with which to aid the suffering multitudes.

-The Bao'en Temple located in northwestern Sichuan has an outstanding wooden image of the Thousand-Armed Avalokiteśvara, an example of Ming dynasty decorative sculpture.
+This manifestation of Avalokiteśvara is known as Sahrasasbhuja Avalokiteśvara ("Thousand-armed Avalokiteśvara), and is among the bodhisattva's most popular iconographic forms across China, Japan and Korea.